agentmishra/wordpress_external_login_plugin/readme.txt

 Tags: external, db, database, login, users, WordPress, different, username, password, hashing, md, md2, md4, md5, bcrypt, sha, sha1, sha256, sha384, sha512
 Requires at least: 4.6
 Tested up to: 4.9
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 Requires PHP: 5.2.4
-License: UNLICENSED
+License: MIT

 External Login allows users to log in to the WordPress site with a different database of users.

 == Description ==

 External Login allows you to log in in to your WordPress site using an 'external database' instead of the WordPress database.
 This means if you already have a login system you can integrate that into your WordPress site.
 The 'external database' that you would like to use does not have to be a WordPress database.

 The plugin will re-create users in the WordPress database which has has two benefits:
     1. It will allow you to use WordPress correctly with other plugins that require a named user to be logged in.
-1. If the 'external database' is not available, you can allow the plugin to log them in with the local WordPress version of their user.
+    2. If the 'external database' is not available, you can allow the plugin to log them in with the local WordPress version of their user.

-#Features
+**Features**
 * Use your current table of users in a different database to login to WordPress
 * Map the names for your database fields against the required WordPress fields
 * Map roles from your 'external database' to those found in WordPress e.g. a student in the 'external database' becomes an editor in the WordPress database.